 I had one encounter with an individual that had retired early and had rolled their 457 plan into an IRA based on a recommendation from their former advisor.
 (Notice I said “former”).
 By rolling into the IRA, you lose the ability to cash out early to avoid the penalty in case you need access to your funds.

 There is no penalty for an early withdrawal, but be prepared to pay income tax on any money you withdraw from a 457 plan (at any age).

 Just like other retirement plans, you do need to start taking distributions from your 457 plan by the age of 70 and a half years old.

 Can Your Roll a 457 Plan Into an IRA?

-As I mentioned above, you do have that option.
+As I mentioned above, you do have that option if you are a government employee.
 The process is very similar to rolling over a 401k into an IRA.
 As a reminder, you just need to be cautious if you retire early for the reasons noted above.

 If you don’t need the money immediately it’s in your best interest to leave the money in the account to compound until you are ready for retirement, but it’s nice to know that you won’t pay a 10% penalty on early withdrawals should there be no other option.